Swich1987/TestAppFollow/README.md

 - <http://127.0.0.1:8000/posts?order=-id&limit=25&offset=10>

-To launch remote server, which should be available publicly, you need to add the address of this server to the parameter `ALLOWED_HOSTS`, located in the file `settings.py`.
+To launch remote server, which should be available publicly, you need to add the address of this server to the parameter `ALLOWED_HOSTS`, located in the file `settings.ini`.

 ## Public server